 Two set of refinements of the LLCC baseline configuration are proposed.
 For the first set, tools that use template matching are disabled.
 For the second set, tools that use template without refinement are further disabled in addition to the template matching tools.

 JVET-AA0123: [AHG-7] Update on gaming sequences from InterDigital

-This contribution proposes an update on the new gaming sequences initially proposed in JVET-Y0041.
+This contribution proposed an update on the new gaming sequences initially proposed in JVET-Y0041.

 Recommendations

-The AHG recommends reviewing input contributions and:
+The AHG recommended reviewing the input contributions and: